manavspg2/Commercial-Website/README.md

 # FlipMozart

-This is a very simple E-Commerce website built with Django, along with E-commerce API for interaction and information retrieval.
+E-Commerce website built with Django, along with E-commerce API for interaction and information retrieval.

 ## Project Summary